jahnvisikligar/Python-concepts/OOPS with Python/oopsreadme.md

 ### Inheritance

-A class's ability to inherit methods/characteristics from another class is known as inheritance.
+An inheritance is a class's ability to inherit methods/characteristics from another class.

-Continuing the above example, the addition of the 'Novel' class has the same attributes such as title, author, and price as the parent class Book.
+Continuing the above example, adding the 'Novel' class has the same attributes such as title, author, and price as the parent class Book.
 The implemented code example for the same is shown below:

     class Novel(Book):
       def __init__(self, title, author, price,genre) -> None: